doncandela/mgah/mgah.md

     (dem21)..GMEM/msigs$ pip install -e .
     ```

   - A rather complicated directory structure not detailed here is used to organize the simulations so they can generate the granular samples and then carry out memory simulations on these samples.
-Each memory simulation is carried out in a subdirectory called **`cc-expts`** by a shell script (or on Unity, an sbatch script) called **`cc-expts/mx2...sh`** , which runs the program  **`mx2.py`** located in a higher directory.
+Each memory simulation is carried out in a subdirectory called **`cc-expts..`** by a shell script (or on Unity, an sbatch script) called **`cc-expts/mx2...sh`** , which runs the program  **`mx2.py`** located in a higher directory.

     Each of the various memory simulations described in this document (on a PC or on Unity, containerized or not, using different numbers of cores and/or hyperthreading) was uses a different  **`mx2..sh`** script.
 For this simple non-Apptainer, PC case the script is called **`mx2.sh`**: